Below are some questions you may have about counselling:

 Do I need a referral to see a counsellor?
 Can I use a mental health plan?

-No referral is required to see a counsellor unless you would like your GP to provide information about your presenting concern.
-Unfortunately a mental health plan cannot be used with a counsellor through Medicare, for this reason I have set my fees to be close to the gap amount.
-However if you do have a Mental Health Plan you can bring it along and I can charge the full counselling rate minus the rebate (please see the fees tab for further information).
+A referral is note required to see a counsellor unless you would like your GP to provide information about your presenting concern.
+Unfortunately a mental health plan cannot be used with a counsellor through Medicare however if you would like a discounted rate then please ask your GP for a referral to Aim For Hope Counselling.

 Do I need to prepare before a counselling session?